nopnop2002/Arduino-STM32-CAN/stm32f103/README.md

 # Using Virtual COM port
 STM32F103 can use a Virtual COM port.
 If you enable Virtual COM port, you can use the USB port as a serial port.
-But Basic Extended CAN(BxCan) and USB Support cannot be used at the same time.
+But Basic Extended CAN(BxCan) and Virtual COM port cannot be used at the same time.
 __Don't use USB Support.__
 If you want to use a Serial object, you need to use a USB-UART conversion module.